Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 Multiple permission is a script that adds execute permission to the owner and group owners while also adding read permission to other user for the file "hello"
-Task 7 Everybody is a script that gives execution permission to the owner,group and others of the file "hello" Task 8 James bond is a script that grants no permission to the owner and groups but grants all permission to other users
+Task 7 Everybody is a script that gives execution permission to the owner,group and others of the file "hello" Task 8 James bond is a script that grants no permission to the owner and groups but grants all permission to other users Task 9 John doe is a script that sets the mode of the file hello to -rwxr-x-wx